What are the open call dates?

 How to submit a project?

-- Information about DigiFed offer, how to create an eligible proposal prior to submission, to get advice and recommendation provided through webinars (next webinars: 10/03/2020, 17/03/2020, 24/03/2020), and video available online at https://digifed.org/explore/webinars/), bootcamps organized by the DigiFed regional DiHs (Minalogic in Grenoble, Ikerlan in Bilbao, ULJ in Ljubljana, Digital Catapult in London and BME in Budapest).
-More details on DigiFed website.
+- Information about DigiFed offer, how to create an eligible proposal prior to submission, to get advice and recommendation provided through webinars and video available online at webinars and on line bootcamps, bootcamps organized by the DigiFed regional DiHs (Minalogic in Grenoble, Ikerlan in Bilbao, ULJ in Ljubljana, Digital Catapult in London and BME in Budapest).
+Slides and recorded video are available at here.
+More details on DigiFed website at Digifed/Offer.

-- DigiFed partners support applicants and can serve as the point of contact for the applicants during the creation of the proposal until the closure of the call.
+- DigiFed partners support applicants and can serve as a point of contact for the applicants during the creation of the proposal until the closure of the call.

 Where can I submit my proposal?

-For DigiFed, proposals are submitted through our dedicated submission portal (here).
+For DigiFed, proposals are submitted through our dedicated submission portal:

-A proposal includes two documents: a pdf file describing the proposal and a recorded pitch for the business description (click here to see the file format requirements).
+In boh cases, a proposal includes two documents: a pdf file describing the proposal and a recorded pitch for the business description.
+Templates and Guidelines are available at both Aplication Experiment and Digital Challenge page.

 I discovered an error in my proposal – can I submit it again?